Fleming Museum of Art: Museum architecture

 The Fleming Museum building was designed by William Mitchell Kendall of McKim, Mead & White, a prominent New York City architectural firm in the early 20th century.
 Several other University of Vermont campus buildings were designed by McKim, Mead & White, the earliest being the Ira Allen Chapel (1926) with the last being the Waterman Building (1940–41).
-The Fleming Museum building is in the Colonial Revival style with red bricks and boarding wood trim bordered white.
+The Fleming Museum building is an example of Colonial Revival architecture, with red bricks and boarding wood trim bordered white.
 Architectural elements in the museum building include pediments, pilasters, entablatures, and balustrades.

 The Marble Court was the museum's original entrance, and includes a two-story central courtyard with columns supporting a balcony on the second floor.
 The concept was the idea of the museum's first benefactor Katherine Wolcott, who drew a sketch of the design based on the Isaac Delgado Art Museum, which is now the New Orleans Museum of Art.
 William Mitchell Kendall had built a similar space for the Cohen Memorial Fine Arts Building at George Peabody College for Teachers in Nashville, Tennessee.
 The Marble Court uses marble from Italy, France, and Vermont for the grand staircase, columns, and floors of the space.

 A second important space in the museum is the Wilbur Room, which includes walnut wall paneling, a groin-vaulted white plaster ceiling with decorative scrolls with the names Ira Allen, Thomas Chittenden, Ethan Allen, and Stephen R. Bradley, four people who influenced Vermont's early history.
 The room also has an enormous brass chandelier.
 The Wilbur Room is named after Museum benefactor James B. Wilbur of Manchester, Vermont, and the room originally housed Wilbur's collection of historical manuscripts, whilewere later moved to the university's Bailey/Howe Library and today are the foundation of the library's Special Collections.